Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-group-2/README.md

 * This value was then deflated to 2020 Ꝕs.
 * $\text{Workers Compensation Cost for Injury 2020} = \text{Assumed length of injury recovery} \times \text{2020 per Capita Income}$.

+With these calculations, the minor, medium and major event frequencies and severities for 2020 can then be calculated using the relocation cost per capita.

 ## **Relocation Model**

 A significant motivation of this program is the reduction in climate-related displacement costs throughout Storylsia.
 The way that Storslysia’s task force has asked this to be implemented is through a voluntary relocation program where an incentive is offered for those who voluntarily decide to move to low-risk regions we decide.